 Time Warner’s goal was to be able to interface with any device that might be brought into the MediaLab, either today or in the foreseeable future.
 “The MediaLab is an ‘imaginarium’ for audience research” says Martin O’Neill, Executive Director of Business and Research Operations.
 Thus, at the heart of this lab are some of the most innovative research tools devised, supported by Diversified AV systems.

 Media sources can include virtually any smartphone, tablet, video game console, DVR or computer, and sources change constantly, depending on the research project.
 To be able to switch any source Time Warner could anticipate to any destination they may use, Diversified installed a switching system based on Crestron matrix switchers that provides a combined 184-input by 184-output matrix.
 Diversified also used two Crestron control processors to operate the systems, with a Crestron touch panel in each of the labs and observation rooms.

-To provide the multi-window recording that MediaLab required, Diversified installed a total of 16 BlackMagic Design H.264 Pro-Recorders, which are also connected to the DigitalMedia network.
-Together they can record the media played on any device, the test subject’s interactions with the device, what the test subject says, facial expressions, responses from the audience response system and biometrics, all in sync in real time so that researchers can analyze them at a later date.
+Diversified also provided a multi-window, HD digital recording system with a total of 16 H.264 recorders, connected to the DigitalMedia network.
+Together, they can record the media played on any device, the test subject’s interactions with the device, what the test subject says and their facial expressions so researchers can analyze them later.